diimri/project-tasks-note/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.1.2

-* System dependencies
+* System dependencies  cocoon gem , used for nested addition of tasks

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* Kaminari gem used to paginated the data set

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Rails version 6.1.7

+This is a tool to keep note of all the tasks that has to be done in a project.